OUR SERVICE FOR YOU

 We don’t want any nasty surprises regarding costs at the end of the administration.

-An increasing number of people are giving serious thought to how to protect themselves and their loved ones in case they lose capacity (mental ability) to make decisions in the future.
-Naomi is very experienced in dealing with the legal aspects of planning for the loss of capacity through making Lasting Powers of Attorney, Living Wills and advanced care plans.
+We are very experienced in dealing with the legal aspects of planning for the loss of capacity through making Lasting Powers of Attorney, Living Wills and advanced care plans.

 LPAs are very powerful documents as they give legal authority to your attorneys to make decisions on your behalf if you have lost capacity to make the decision at the time the decision needs to be made.
 Attorneys are under legal duties to protect and enhance your understanding and to act in your best interests at all times.